-In the Taxation Enquiry Commission Report, it is very clearly given in Statements 2 and 3.
-There are 1,720 companies which are managed by managing agents.
-Managing agency companies which are private limited are 770 and managing agency companies which are public limited are 152.
+Taxation Enquiry Comthe mission Report, it is very clearly given in Statements 2 and 3.
+There companies 1,720 which managed by managing agents.
+Managing agency companies which private limited are 770 and managing agency companies which are public limited are 152.
 So, the total is 922.
 The hon.
-Finance Minister has also given figures that 84 companies are having management of more than one company, -26 companies two, 36 companies from 3 to 5, 26 companies from 5 to 10, six companies from 10 to 20, two companies from 20 to 30 and one company from 30 to 40.
-So adding these, the total number of companies which will be limited by the managing agents will be about 1,300.
-"Whatever It be, I am not going into the figures.
-The problem is centred over the control and supervision of about 800 to 1,200 companies managed by managing agents and a large number of capital is invested in these companies in the manufacturing sector, the manufacturing requires larger resources.
+Finance Minister has also given figures that 84 companies are having management of more than one company, 26 companies two, 36 companies from 3 to 5, 26 companies from 5 to 10, six companies from 10 to 20. two companies from 20 to 30 and one company from 30 to 40.
+So adding these, the total number of companies which will be limited by the managing agents will be about 1.300.
+Whatever it be, I am not going into the figures.
+The problem is centred over the control and supervision of about 800 to 1,200 companies managed by managing agents and a large number of capital is invested in these companies in the manufacturing sector, because the manufacturing sector requires larger resources.

-Nr"v, I will come to managing agency and to those members who are advocates of the abolition of managing agency system.
-The management of a company can be carried on by managing agents or managing directors.
-The managing agent or the managing director controls the companies, or it is controlled by the director-in-charge or manager or a secretary, by whatever name they are called, which implies that everybody who is appointed under these designations is more or less working on a part time or a full time basis.
+Now, I will come to managing agency and to those members who are advocates of the abolition of managing agency system.
+The management of a company can be by managing agents or carried on managing directors.
+The managing agent or the managing director controls the companies, or it is controlled by the director-in-charge or manager or a secretary, by whatwhich ever name they are called, implies that everybody who appointed under these designations is more or less working on a part time or a full time basis.